PRL-PRG/evalr-experiment/README.md

 - The number of programs it will run is controlled by the `BASE_SCRIPTS_TO_RUN_SIZE` environment variable, which is by default 25K.
-It will therefore run up to that number of programs.
+It will therefore run-up to that number of programs.

 ---